kxdang/kiendang.me/content/blog/074-march-2020-pomodoro/index.md

 ![](/pomotodoalltime.png)

-I'm looking forward to using PomoDoneApp as it seems to have much more features which can help me improve my organization.
+I'm looking forward to using <a href="https://pomodoneapp.com/" target="_blank">PomoDoneApp</a> as it seems to have much more features which can help me improve organizing my workflow.